MontiCore/EmbeddedMontiArc/README.md

 ### Middleware

-1. **streamtest-middleare-generate** : generates cpp / roscpp / odv code for the given emam models
+1. **streamtest-middleare-generate** : generates cpp / roscpp / odv (and so on) code for the given emam models
 1. **streamtest-middleare-build** : runs cmake and make for generated c++ code